 Ocean & coasts education resources

 While there is only one global ocean, the vast body of water that covers 71% of Earth is geographically divided into distinct regions.
 The United States recognizes five named ocean basins: Arctic, Atlantic, Indian, Pacific, and Southern.

 The ocean and large inland lakes play an integral role in many of the Earth's systems, including climate and weather.
 More than 50% of all species on Earth are found under the ocean and the ocean helps sustain human life above the water by providing 20% of the animal protein and 5% of the total protein in the human diet.
 In the United States alone, there are over 95,000 miles of shoreline.
 More than half of the U.S. population lives within 50 miles of the coast in the narrow area of land known as the "coastal zone."

 Where does this pollution come from?
 Where does it go?
 Some of the debris ends up on our beaches, washed in with the waves and tides, some sinks, some is eaten by marine animals that mistake it for food, and some accumulates in ocean gyres.
-Other forms of pollution impacting the health of the ocean come from a single known sources like an oil spill or from accumulation of many dispersed sources like fertilizer from our yards.
+Other forms of pollution that impact the health of the ocean come from a single, known sources, such as oil spills, or from accumulation of many dispersed sources, such as fertilizer from our yards.

 On April 20, 2010, an explosion on the Deepwater Horizon/BP MC252 drilling platform in the Gulf of Mexico killed 11 workers and caused the rig to sink.
 As a result, oil began leaking into the Gulf creating one of the largest spills in American history.
 During the next 87 days an estimated 4 million barrels (168 million gallons) were released from the reservoir, of which 3.19 million (134 million gallons) were released into the Gulf of Mexico.